-The air-launched, precision strike, Small Diameter Bomb Increment II (SDB II), also known as GBU-53 / B, is planned for integration on the F-15E Strike Eagle twin-engine aircraft in 2017.
-Raytheon Missile Systems is the prime contractor for the joint United States Air Force (USAF) and navy SDB II programme.
+StormBreaker bomb (formerly Small Diameter Bomb Increment II (SDB II)) is an air-launched precision strike weapon manufactured by Raytheon Missile Systems for the US Air Force (USAF) and the US Navy.
+It is planned for integration on the F-15E Strike Eagle twin-engine aircraft.
+Raytheon Missile Systems is the prime contractor for the joint USAF and Navy SDB II programme.

-The US Air Force Air Armament Center, Eglin Air Force Base, Florida awarded a $144m contract to Raytheon in April 2006 for risk reduction work of the SDB II bomb.
-The work was completed in August 2009.
+The US Air Force Air Armament Center, Eglin Air Force Base, Florida, awarded a $144m contract to Raytheon in April 2006 for risk reduction work of the SDB II bomb, also known as GBU-53 / B. The work was completed in August 2009.

 Raytheon was further awarded a $450m contract by the USAF for engineering, manufacturing, and development of the SDB II in August 2010.
 The USAF critical design review of the SDB II programme was completed in April 2011.